Skip to main content

 The Vertex Finder section is a cascading-dropdown product discovery widget.
 Buyers narrow down to the exact part they need by choosing 3 successive values โ€” Make โ†’ Model โ†’ Year, or Brand โ†’ Category โ†’ Capacity, or Printer Brand โ†’ Model โ†’ Color โ€” and the finder takes them to the filtered collection.

-• Throttle (auto parts) โ€” Make / Model / Year
+• Auto parts โ€” Make / Model / Year

-• Inkline (print supplies) โ€” Printer Brand / Model / Color
+• Print supplies โ€” Printer Brand / Model / Color

-The Vertex (industrial) preset ships without a finder โ€” it relies on faceted collection filters and predictive search instead.
+The default Vertex (industrial) demo ships without a finder โ€” it relies on faceted collection filters and predictive search instead.

 One section, three finder types

-You don't install a different section for each industry โ€” it's the same Finder section in every preset.
-Each preset just fills in its own dropdown labels and option lists (Make/Model/Year, Brand/Category/Capacity, or Printer Brand/Model/Color).
+You don't install a different section for each industry โ€” it's the same Finder section in every configuration.
+Each one just fills in its own dropdown labels and option lists (Make/Model/Year, Brand/Category/Capacity, or Printer Brand/Model/Color).
 Switching the cascade to another vertical is a matter of editing those labels and options.

 Make/Model/Year finderโ€‹